 - Bearing in mind that the delegates who attend your public courses can be from very different working environments, how do you ensure that everyone's personal training needs are met?

-- What back-up, if any, do you offer when the course is over?
+- What support, if any, do you offer when the course is over?

 - What is the advantage of training on an 'in-house' basis?

 - How can you design courses to meet my organisation's specific learning needs?

 - Do you take into account organisation's budgetary constraints?